JonathanSaudhof/design-patterns/README.md

 Solution: With the composite pattern you offer a shared interface for components and leafs.
 A component takes a list of this items with that interfaces.
 Now you can put in components or leafs.

+## Decorator Pattern

+Problem: You want to add behavior to an existing object without extending/changing the object itself or to create another class.
+Imagine you want to create an outfit and have 2 jeans, 3 t-shirts, and 2 hat.
+In order to create multiple outfits you have think you have to create a class for each jeans-t-shirt-hat combination.

+Solution: instead of inheritance you can use the decorator pattern and compose the classes.
+A decorator is a wrapper, which takes the same interface as an input as it returns.
+Therefore you can combine decorators with infinitely with other decorators of the same interface.